ralphjsmit/filament/packages/actions/docs/01-overview.md

     ->icon('heroicon-m-pencil-square')
 ```

+<UtilityInjection set="actions" version="4.x">As well as allowing a static value, the `icon()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 <AutoScreenshot name="actions/trigger-button/icon" alt="Trigger with icon" version="4.x" />

 You can also change the icon's position to be after the label instead of before it, using the `iconPosition()` method: